18 MIN READ

 “People have finally started to understand the benefits of cycling,” said Dixit, the journalist and editor.
 “The goal now is to convert this into a viable political agenda.”

-[Image: A government official riding a bicycle in the 1960s.
+[Cover photo: Purna Pd.
+Sharma Dhungel, a government official working as a public relations officer at Narayanhiti royal palace, riding a bicycle to work in the 1960s.
 (Photo: University of Hawaii, Manoa)]

 This article is Part 1 of a series on cycling in Nepal.
-The next part will focus on women and cycling history.
+Part 2 focuses on the history of women cycling in Nepal.

 This series was produced under the Nepal Picture Library’s Kathmandu Valley Urban History Project Research Fellowship.